Why one to one?

 Increases student engagement and excitement

-Attendance and student interest improves in classrooms using one-to-one technology.
+Attendance and student interest improve in classrooms using one-to-one technology.
 One can not argue that a present and engaged student is the best type of student to have!
-Students that are more engaged also are better behaved.
+Students that are more engaged are also better behaved.

 Complements project-based learning classroom